Vismai-Khanderao/CanDis-Bot/README.md

     ### **BEWARE OF POTENTIAL SPAM**

-    I take no responsibility for you being kicked from a server for having the bot send 20 assignments with -all multiple times.

 ## Getting announcements:
 - `!cd-stream ( | (-till (n-(hour|day|week|month|year)) | YYYY-MM-DD | YYYY-MM-DD-HH:MM:SS) | -all) ( | course_id | course_ids)`